adamkrogh/goodreads-dotnet/README.md

 - read_statuses.show — Get a user's read status.
 - recommendations.show — Get a recommendation from a user to another user.
 - review.destroy — Delete a book review.
-- series.show — See a series.
-- series.list — See all series by an author.
-- series.work — See all series a work is in.
 - shelves.add_to_shelf — Add a book to a shelf.
 - shelves.add_books_to_shelves — Add books to many shelves.
 - topic.create — Create a new topic via OAuth.